nygilmanov/slfdr_project7_highway_driving/README.md

 On the picture above ,  the inputs to behavior planning come from prediction model and localization model, both of which gets their inputs from the sensor fusion.
 And the output from the behavior model goes directly into the trajectory planner, which also takes input from prediction and localization.
-So that it can sent trajectory to the motion controller.
+So that it can send trajectory to the motion controller.

 ## Prediction

 Predictions come from the sensor fusion data [id, x, y, vx, vy, s, d].
 The id is a unique identifier.
-The x, y values are in global map coordinates, and the vx, vy values are the velocity components, also in reference the global map.
+The x, y values are in global map coordinates, and the vx, vy values are the velocity components, also in reference to the global map.
 Finally s and d are the Frenet coordinates for the car.

-According to these information, we can undertsand  whether
+According to this  information, we can undertsand  whether

 - there is car blocking the traffic ahead of ego car
 - whether there is a car to the right of the ego car